 Music Subject Leader - Miss H Peat

-Music Governor - Rev S Crook
+Music Governor - Reverend S Crook

 At Crawshawbooth Primary School, we believe that music is an essential part of a child’s education.
 Therefore, every child is given the opportunity to participate in a wide range of musical activities during their school life.
 Music is a universal language that embodies one of the highest forms of creativity.
 A high-quality music education should inspire and enthuse children to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.

 Through our broad and balanced curriculum at Crawshawbooth, opportunities to sing and learn different instruments underpin learning and development through both music lessons and a cross-curriculum approach.
 We want our children to develop a love of music within their learning and we recognise that singing is a great starting point for musical learning and the development of many skills.
 We intend to create a positive bond within our school and make significant memories together by singing and listening to music.
-We achieve this at Crawshawbooth in many different ways:

 How we achieve high-quality Music:

-EYFS - Music is experienced as part of the child's expressive arts and design which involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in Music.
+Music is experienced as part of the child's expressive arts and design which involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in Music.

 Key Stage 1